-♦ Current ACLS Certification
+♦ Current Certifications

-Advanced Cardiac Life Support (ACLS) Provider status certification is required, prior to any interview.
-This ACLS certification must be current through at least July, 2016, if admitted into the program.
-In the Summer Quarter of 2016 all members of the class will recertify in BLS, ACLS, and PALS at MTSA.
-The cost of these classes is included in the fees.
-NOTE: Prior to ENROLLMENT, all students must have ACLS and Pediatric Advanced Life Support (PALS) and Basic Life Support (BLS).
-If admitted into the program, the ACLS and PALS must be current through at least July, 2016.
+Prior to application: Advanced Cardiac Life Support (ACLS) Provider status certification is required prior to any interview.
+This ACLS certification must be current through at least July, 2017 if admitted into the program.

+Prior to enrollment, all students must have Pediatric Advanced Life Support (PALS) and Basic Life Support (BLS).
+If admitted into the program, the ACLS and PALS must be current through at least July 2017.
+In the Summer Quarter of 2017 all members of the class will recertify in BLS, ACLS, and PALS.